-This class is for adults who know their letters, but want to work on there Hebrew skills.
+These classes are for adults who know their letters, but want to work on their Hebrew skills.
 It is taught by our talented Director of Education, Morissa Freiberg.

 Adult Education Committee

 Our Adult Education Committee plans an innovative program of courses and lectures to enrich and inspire the Beth Tikvah Membership and Community.
 This active group participates in and provides diverse educational opportunities for adult members through events such as Torah study, book discussions, Hebrew and Yiddish classes, overnight retreats, and guest lectures.
 Planning for these activities and events goes on all year and new ideas are welcomed.
 Come study, discuss and learn with us!

 To get involved or find out more, contact Michael Flamm.

 Join Rabbi Kellner and Beth Tikvah members who work downtown on the third Thursday of the month for a brown-bag lunch-and-learn hour at 12:00 PM featuring discussions on issues in Jewish faith and life, from rituals and beliefs to contemporary Israel and the American Jewish community.
 Meetings take place at the offices of Luper, Neidenthal and Logan (50 W. Broad St, Suite 1200, in the LeVeque Tower.)
 All are welcome!

 Multi-generational book lovers gather weekly to delve deeper into their shared literary passion and provide a unique opportunity for participants to learn about, explore, and discuss Judaism through literature.
 The Sunday Morning Book group reads and discusses works of fiction by Jewish writers or with Jewish-related themes.
 Newcomers are welcome to become a part of this dynamic community where books provide a backdrop for connection and friendship.

 The Sunday Morning Book group generally meets every 3rd Sunday of the month in the morning.
 For upcoming book discussions, dates, times, and locations, please check the calendar.